Page last updated on March 16, 2023 at 4:47 pm

 If your application is granted:

-- The individual or organization who will seek reimbursement for grant-related purchases must complete Vendor Documents, as required by the City Controller's Office.
+- The individual or organization who will seek reimbursement for grant-related purchases must complete and submit Vendor Documents, as required by the City Controller's Office.

 - Participants must complete these waivers.
 Please see instructions in section V. Grant Requirements in the SSCIPS grant guidelines.